Christopher ChoGlueck, PhD

 - 215 Fitch Hall

 - Ph.D.
-Indiana University, Bloomington, History and Philosophy of Science, Gender Studies minor, June 2019.
+Indiana University, Bloomington, History and Philosophy of Science, with Gender Studies minor, June 2019.

 - M.A.
 Indiana University, Bloomington, History and Philosophy of Science, 2016.

 - B.S.
-University of Notre Dame, Environmental Science, Philosophy major, 2014.
+University of Notre Dame, Environmental Science, with Philosophy major, 2014.

 - Hangel, N., and ChoGlueck, C. (2023).
 On the Pursuitworthiness of Qualitative Methods in Empirical Philosophy of Science.
 Studies in History and Philosophy of Science.
 98, 29-39. https://doi.org/10.1016/j.shpsa.2022.12.009 [Email for full text]

 - ChoGlueck, C. (2022).
 Imposing Values and Enforcing Gender through Knowledge: Epistemic Oppression with the Morning-after Pill’s Drug Label.
 Hypatia.
 37(2), 315-42. http://www.doi.org/10.1017/hyp.2022.11 [Email for full text]

 - ChoGlueck, C. (2022).
 Still No Pill for Men?
 Double Standards & Demarcating Values in Biomedical Research.
 Studies in History and Philosophy of Science Part A. 91: 66-76. https://doi-org.nmt.idm.oclc.org/10.1016/j.shpsa.2021.11.010 [Full Text]

 - ChoGlueck, C. (2022).
 The FDA Ought to Change Plan B's Label.
 Contraception.
 106: 6-9. https://doi.org/10.1016/j.contraception.2021.10.011 [Email for full text; Spanish translation available]